LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/0.3/technical-guide.md

     </tr>
   </tbody>
 </table>

 <h3 class="govuk-heading-s">Value bands</h3>
 <p class="govuk-body">Value bands specify the approximate value of a property, or the equity being transferred,
-  where the full value is not known.
+  where the exact value is not known.
 The value band fields can be found on the <code
     class="x-govuk-code x-govuk-code--inline">Transfer</code> and <code
     class="x-govuk-code x-govuk-code--inline">AmountDetails</code> objects in the API specification.</p>
 <p class="govuk-body">The valid value bands are as follows (in pounds):</p>